ponnar-aws/aws-developercertificate-udemy/README.md

 - pricing -> .50$ for 1 million amazon requests / .06$ for 100000 notifications over http/ .75$ for 100 sms / 2$ for 100000 email notification
 - very simple API needed to implement push system in our application

+## CI/CD for developers in aws
+- CI/CD are best practises in software developemnt and deployment
+- frequent updates can be done without affecting the service
+- CI-focuses even small changes to be traced and into main repo once tested: coders ->code repository like git ->build management system(for each commits)->test framework(ensure commits didnt introduce new bugs to the code)
+- CD - continuous delivery(manual intervention is needed) : merged changes are automatically built,tested and prepared to release to stage /prod from code repo/test framework ->deploy packaged app ->environments like stg/prod
+- CD continuous deployment :as soon as new code is tested and available it is available to the release. small changes are going to prod easily very fast.
+-

 ## SES simple email service
 - also messaging service like sns. mostly for marketing email .
 - it also able to receive incoming email and move to s3.